tracel-ai/burn/README.md

 <br />

 This backend decorator enhances a backend with kernel fusion, provided that the inner backend supports it.
-Note that you can compose this backend with other backend decorators such as `Autodiff`.
+Note that you can compose this backend with other backend decorators such as Autodiff.
 For now, only the WGPU backend has support for fused kernels.

 ```rust